openfl/lime.openfl.org/_docs/index.md

 ## Install Haxe

 If you have not already, install [Haxe](https://haxe.org/download/) for your current platform.
-Lime supports Windows, macOS and Linux host platforms.
+Lime projects can be built on Windows, macOS and Linux.

 ## Install Lime